geoff-project/coi/docs/guide/core.rst

         with closing(MyProblem(...)) as problem:
             optimize(problem)

-    The context manager ensures that `~cernml.coi.Problem.close()` is called under all circumstances – even if an exception occurs.
+    The context manager ensures that `~Problem.close()` is called under all circumstances – even if an exception occurs.

 Spaces
 ------

 Optimization is always executed over a certain numeric *domain*, i.e. a space of allowed values.
-These domains are encapsulated by Gym's concept of a `~gym.spaces.Space`.
-While Gym provides many different kinds of spaces (discrete, continuous, aggregate, …), this package for now only supports `~gym.spaces.Box` for maximum portability.
+These domains are encapsulated by Gym's concept of a `Space`.
+While Gym provides many different kinds of spaces (discrete, continuous, aggregate, …), this package for now only supports `~gymnasium.spaces.Box` for maximum portability.
 This restriction may be lifted in the future.

 In addition, box spaces are for now restricted to the bounds [−1; +1].
 This restriction, too, may be lifted in the future.

 The interfaces make use of spaces as follows:

-`SingleOptimizable.optimization_space<cernml.coi.SingleOptimizable.optimization_space>`
+`SingleOptimizable.optimization_space`
     the domain of valid inputs to
-    `~cernml.coi.SingleOptimizable.compute_single_objective()`;

-`Env.action_space<gym.Env>`
+    `~SingleOptimizable.compute_single_objective()`;

+`Env.action_space <gymnasium.Env.action_space>`
-    the domain of valid inputs to `~gym.Env.step()`;
+    the domain of valid inputs to :func:`~gymnasium.Env.step()`;

-`Env.observation_space<gym.Env>`
+`Env.observation_space <gymnasium.Env.observation_space>`
-    the domain of valid observations returned by `~gym.Env.reset()` and `~gym.Env.step()`.
+    the domain of valid observations returned by :func:`~gymnasium.Env.reset()` and :func:`~gymnasium.Env.step()`.

 Control Flow for ``SingleOptimizable``
 --------------------------------------

-The `~cernml.coi.SingleOptimizable` interface provides two methods that a host application can interact with:
+The `SingleOptimizable` interface provides two methods that a host application can interact with: `~SingleOptimizable.get_initial_params()` and `~SingleOptimizable.compute_single_objective()`.
-`~cernml.coi.SingleOptimizable.get_initial_params()` and
-`~cernml.coi.SingleOptimizable.compute_single_objective()`.

-The `~cernml.coi.SingleOptimizable.get_initial_params()` method should return a reasonable point in phase space from where to start optimization.
+The `~SingleOptimizable.get_initial_params()` method should return a reasonable point in phase space from where to start optimization.
 E.g. this may be the current state of the machine; a constant, known-good point; or a randomly-chosen point in phase space.

-It must always be safe to call `~cernml.coi.SingleOptimizable.compute_single_objective()` directly with the result of `~cernml.coi.SingleOptimizable.get_initial_params()`.
-Afterwards, an optimizer may choose any point in the phase space defined by the `~cernml.coi.SingleOptimizable.optimization_space` and pass it to `~cernml.coi.SingleOptimizable.compute_single_objective()`.
+It must always be safe to call `~SingleOptimizable.compute_single_objective()` directly with the result of `~SingleOptimizable.get_initial_params()`.
+Afterwards, an optimizer may choose any point in the phase space defined by the `~SingleOptimizable.optimization_space` and pass it to `~SingleOptimizable.compute_single_objective()`.
 This will typically happen in a loop until the optimizer has found a minimum of the objective function.

-Even after optimization is completed, a host application may call `~cernml.coi.SingleOptimizable.compute_single_objective()` again with the value returned by `~cernml.coi.SingleOptimizable.get_initial_params()` before optimization.
+Even after optimization is completed, a host application may call `~SingleOptimizable.compute_single_objective()` again with the value returned by `~SingleOptimizable.get_initial_params()` before optimization.
 A use case is that optimization has failed and the user wishes to reset the machine to the state before optimization.

-In addition, this basic control flow can be interleaved arbitrarily with calls to `~cernml.coi.Problem.render()` in order to visualize progress to the user.
+In addition, this basic control flow can be interleaved arbitrarily with calls to `~Problem.render()` in order to visualize progress to the user.

 Thus, typical control flow looks as follows: